Article updated, June 2022.

-Murr must serve one year in prison unless he pays the damages within two months from the date of the ruling.
+The verdict demanded that Murr serves one year in prison unless he pays the damages within two months from the date of the ruling.

 The Ministry of Telecommunications “congratulated” the Lebanese people while announcing the news on Twitter, stating: “The process of recovering the public money begins.
 Congratulations to the Lebanese people.
 Congratulations Ministry of Communications.”

 To that, a Lebanese responded, questioning the ministry: “And our money that you’ve stolen over the years, Alfa and Touch, and what about the telecom services and the Ogero with the highest cost in the world?”

 It has remained unclear what “illegal telecommunications” Murr has been specifically accused of, and what “public funds” were wasted.

 It is no secret that the wasting of public funds has been massive in Lebanon and that the Lebanese people have been demanding the prosecution of officials and politicians, to no avail.